tashi-2004/Apache-Flink-Spark-Data-Streaming/README.md

 # Data-Streaming-Flink-Spark
 This repository demonstrates a real-time data streaming and persistence workflow using **Apache Flink**, **Apache Spark**, and **Grafana** for monitoring.
-The pipeline streams data, persists it in Parquet format, and performs aggregations for analytical insights.
+The pipeline streams data, persists it in Parquet format, and performs aggregations for analytical insights

 ---